Bylaws of the Young Republican Federation of Virginia

 Section 1.
 Annual Convention

-A. The Executive Board shall call an Annual Convention between April 1 and May 31 of each year.
+- The Executive Board shall call an Annual Convention or gathering of the Federation’s members between April 1st and June 30th of each year.

-C. The Executive Board may decide by two-thirds (2/3) majority to opt-out of a Convention in even-numbered years.
+- The Executive Board may by a majority vote hold a Federation-wide gathering in lieu of a Convention in even-numbered years.

-D. The Second Vice Chairman shall coordinate the Annual Convention or Federation-wide gathering serving as the Annual Convention.
+- The Second Vice Chairman shall coordinate the Annual Convention or Federation-wide gathering held in lieu of an Annual Convention.

 Section 3.
 Delegates

-A. Each Club chairman shall provide to the Federation Chairman, or his designee, the names of Annual Convention delegates from the club at least seven (7) days prior to the convention by certified mail, return-receipt requested, or by digitally authenticated email.
+- Each club chairman shall provide to the Federation Chairman, or his designee, the names of Annual Convention delegates from the club via email by 11:59pm on March 15th.

-C. In addition to the names of delegates, the Chair shall list the Congressional District in which the delegate is registered to vote.
+- In addition to the names of delegates, the Club Chairman shall list the Congressional District in which the delegate is a legal and qualified voter.

-E. Only Clubs whom hold charters as of March 15th may send delegates to the Annual Convention.
+- Only a Club holding a charter as of March 16th of the year of the convention may send delegates to the Annual Convention.

 Section 4.
 Convention Committees

-a.
-The Chairman will appoint three (3) members to a Credentials Committee to determine the validity of:
+- The Chairman shall appoint three Active Club members to a Credentials Committee.

-a.
-The Chairman will appoint three (3) members to a Rules Committee.
+- The Chairman shall appoint three Active Club members to a Rules Committee.

 Section 5.
 Nominations and Elections

-A. The Federation shall not have a nominating committee.
+- The Federation shall have no nominating committee.

 Article VIII.
 Contracts, Revenue, Loans, Checks, and Deposits